 FREE TO MEMBERS: Attendance is free and open to members from municipalities and village districts that are members of NHMA.

-Non-member village districts, school districts and state agencies costs are \$40/half day and \$70/full day.
+The program is also open to non-member village districts, school districts and state agencies.
+Non-member costs are \$40/half day and \$70/full day.
 The cost for the entire 8 course certificate program is \$320.